Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <h2>Is ActiveRecord evil?</h2>

 <p>ActiveRecord is a wonderful ORM, which indeed makes everythings easy.
 But with great power comes great responsibility.
 Think about callbacks: you can add new logic in a blink of an eye and it does the job.
-So you keep adding other callbacks until you discover that there are some cases, where you don't want them to be executed.
+So you keep adding other callbacks until you discover that there are some cases where you don't want them to be executed.
 So you add conditionals or bypass-like methods.
-After some time, the logic in callbacks is so complexed that you waste few hours with other developers to understand, why something was executed at all.
-If other developers join the project, it is even harder for them to understand, what model class really does.
+After some time, the logic in callbacks is so complexed that you waste few hours with other developers to understand why something was executed at all.
+If other developers join the project, it is even harder for them to understand what model class really does.
 But it isn't the worst part.
 Think about some gems and their integration with Rails.
 Often it means extending models with another callbacks.
 Here are some real world problems:

-<p>Imagine the situation, where you need to implement the ability for admin to register other users and the application uses Devise gem for authentication.
-Furthermore, the Confirmable module is included in the User class.
-Accidentally, you forgot to pass a date to :confirmed_at field or use confirm! method.
+<p>Imagine the situation where you need to implement the ability for admin to register other users and the application uses Devise gem for authentication.
+Furthermore, the <code> Confirmable</code> module is included in the <code>User</code>  class.
+Accidentally, you forgot to pass a date to <code>:confirmed_at</code> field or use <code>confirm!</code>  method.
 What happens then?
 The confirmation email is sent to all registered users.
 Oops, welcome to the wonderful world of callbacks.
-I don't want to criticize Devise, because it is a great gem, which I use almost in every project, but I am not sure if sending emails being directly coupled to the model layer was a good design decision.
-In docs you can read about the skip_confirmation! method and if you use external gem for such a critical part of your application, you should read the entire docs, but it can be really suprising, that the confirmation email is sent in all cases, even if you create user from Rails Console.
-Oh, and guess what happens if you want to change one's email from the console and reconfirmable option is enabled?
+I don't want to criticize Devise, because it is a great gem, which I use in almost every project, but I am not sure if sending emails being directly coupled to the model layer was a good design decision.
+In docs you can read about the <code>skip_confirmation!</code> method and if you use external gem for such a critical part of your application, you should read the entire docs, but it can be really suprising, that the confirmation email is sent in all cases, even if you create user from Rails Console.
+Oh, and guess what happens if you want to change one's email from the console and <code> reconfirmable</code> option is enabled?
 The confirmation email is sent...
 Well, remember about reading docs, especially when the gem may include callbacks.</p>

 <p>Any other examples?
 Of course.
 So, you want to implement a generic forum.
 There is a gem called Forem, which provides you with basic forum functionality.
 And one day you want to change state of some posts to be approved.
-So you enter Rails Console and using update or update_attributes you perform the update.
+So you enter Rails Console and using <code> update</code>  or <code>update_attributes</code> you perform the update.
 What happens then?
-There is callback in Forem::Post model:</p>
+There is a callback in <code>Forem::Post</code>  model:</p>

 ``` ruby
   after_save :email_topic_subscribers, :if => Proc.new { |p| p.approved? && !p.notified? }
 ```

 <p>A lot of emails have been just sent!
 That was really unexpected.
-If you are used to  skipping callbacks in such situatons by using update_columns method or any other way, you are safe, but callbacks are so tighly coupled to models, that you cannot be sure if you are safe, even in console.
+If you are used to  skipping callbacks in such situatons by using <code>update_columns</code> method or any other way, you are safe, but callbacks are so tighly coupled to models, that you cannot be sure if you are safe, even in console.
 What is the conslusion?
 Beware of callbacks.
 And read docs and code of the gems you use :).</p>

 <p>So, how to avoid unexpected situations and have clean and understandable code?</p>